adamwong246/adamwong246.github.io/_src/pages/resume.md

 #### November, 2016 - Current

 - implemented charts in D3 and react
-- developed a continuous integration and delivery process with Jenkins.
+- developed a continuous integration and delivery process with Jenkins, Docker and AWS.

 ### full stack developer, [Chroma](http://www.chroma.io/)